MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/overview-modern-controls.md

 > ![List of modern controls](media/modern-controls-list.png)

 ## What's next for these controls?
-We are consistently improving and adding new capabilities for modern controls.
+We're consistently improving and adding new capabilities for modern controls.
 See our blog for [what's new](add link to blog).

 ## Provide feedback to Microsoft